LeeJiaMing1192/LuminaryFlow/README.md

 Please read our Contribution Guidelines for more details.

 📄 License
-LuminaryFlow is open-source software licensed under the [Specify your license, e.g., MIT License, Apache 2.0 License].
+LuminaryFlow is open-source software licensed under the MIT License, Apache 2.0 License.
 See the LICENSE file for more details.